 Here, the road bends round to the right, and there's a short downhill to Wormald Green itself.

 The road is more or less level (at a height of about 60m) from Wormald Green to the next village, South Stainley.
-It is following the route of a dismantled railway from Harrogate to Ripon, which could be turned into a cycle and footpath.
+It follows the route of a dismantled railway from Harrogate to Ripon, which could be turned into a cycle and footpath.

 Luckily for the people who live there, the houses in South Stainley are set back a little, but I saw three horses in a field right by the road.